vikpe/quake_text/README.md

 # quake_text

-> A crate for working with Quake strings and characters
+> Utility for handling Quake strings and characters.